centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ![whoistrustee]({{ 'assets/images/whmcs/ispapi-registrar/whois_trustee.gif' | relative_url }})

-Whenever the `ID protection` flag gets enabled or disabled in the WHMCS Admin area, the module synchronizes the new protection status to the domain.
+Whenever the `ID protection` flag gets enabled or disabled in the WHMCS Admin Area, the module synchronizes the new protection status to the domain.

-> If the ID Protection flag gets disabled in the Admin area, clients will not be able to re-enable WHOIS Privacy themselves, it can only be re-enabled by an Administrator of your WHMCS Instance!
+> If the ID Protection flag gets disabled in the Admin Area, clients will not be able to re-enable WHOIS Privacy themselves, it can only be re-enabled by an Administrator of your WHMCS Instance!

 In addition, the Registrar Module adds a new Menu Entry `WHOIS Privacy` that will show up on Client Area in the Domain Details Page.